 Freshman applicants can send a copy of an updated transcript by mail or fax to the Office of Undergraduate Admission, or a student may submit the Common Application's Midyear Report form to his or her guidance counselor for completion and submission.

 Transfer applicants are asked to fax estimated mid semester grades by March 28 if applying for the fall term and by November 22 if applying for the spring term.
 The Office of Undergraduate Admission's fax number is 757-221-1242.
 Transfer applicants should use the Mid-Term Report form provided by the Common Application.

 How should I go about applying for financial aid?

-To apply for financial aid, students and families must complete the FAFSA (Free Application for Federal Student Aid) and CSS Profile.
+To apply for financial aid, students and families must complete the FAFSA (Free Application for Federal Student Aid) to apply for federal aid, and families are strongly encouraged to complete the CSS Profile to receive consideration for all aid programs.
 The deadline for applying for financial aid is March 1.
 The Office of Financial Aid will contact the applicant should any additional information be needed.

 The Office of Undergraduate Admission will email all freshmen Early Decision notifications by the early December and all Regular Decision notifications by the first week of April.
 Spring transfer applicants can expect to hear in mid-December and fall transfer applicants can expect to hear from us by May 1.
 All admission decisions will be communicated via email to the email address provided in the Common Application.
 Only applicants will be notified by email; parents will not.
 The College does not post admission decisions online and we will not deliver admission decisions over the phone.